-Diabetes is one of the most challenging health problems in 21st century [1].
-Diabetes mellitus (DM) is a clinical syndrome characterized by abnormal metabolism of carbohydrate, protein and fat resulting in hyperglycemia due to absolute or relative deficiency of insulin ending up in vascular complications leading to retinopathy, neuropathy and nephropathy.
-It can be divided into two main categories.
-Insulin Dependent Diabetes Mellitus (IDDM) now labeled as type-1 Diabetes Mellitus and Non-Insulin Dependent Diabetes Mellitus (NIDDM) known as type-2 Diabetes Mellitus (type 2 DM).
-Diabetes mellitus (DM) comprises a group of common metabolic disorders that share common phenotype of hyperglycemia Hyperglycemia not only defines the disease but is the cause of its most characteristic symptoms and long-term complications.
+Diabetes Mellitus (IDDM) now labeled as type-1 Diabetes Mellitus and Non-Insulin Dependent Diabetes Mellitus (NIDDM) known as type-2 Diabetes Mellitus (type 2 DM).
+Diabetes mellitus (DM) comprises a group of common metabolic disorders that share of hyperglycemia common phenotype Hyperglycemia not only defines the disease but is the cause of its most characteristic symptoms and long-term complications.
 Understanding the pathogenesis and preventing long-term complications have been major goals of research in diabetes mellitus.
 Research in the past few years has linked inflammation to β-cell dysfunction resulting from chronic exposure to hyperglycemia.
 A growing body of data reinforces the concept that inflammation plays an important role in the pathogenesis of type 2 DM and links DM with concomitant conditions with inflammatory components [3].

-Alkaline phosphates (ALP) is a hydrolase enzyme, which is widely expressed in human tissues, but is highly concentrated in the liver, bone, and kidney [4, 5].
+Alkaline phosphatase (ALP) is a hydrolase enzyme, which is widely expressed in human tissues, but is highly concentrated in the liver, bone, and kidney [4, 5].
 Physiological increases are found during bone growth, while pathological increases are largely associated with hepatobiliary and bone diseases.
 Type-2 Diabetes Mellitus constitutes 85-90% of diabetic patients.
-Uncontrolled diabetes (chronic hyperglycemia) is associated with several long-term complications, with micro-vascular diseases including Retinopathy, nephropathy, neuropathy and macro vascular diseases such as cardiovascular and cerebro vascular, increased susceptibility to infection; and poor wound healing.
-It has been reported that many diabetics may also exhibit elevated serum alkaline phosphates level.
-Alkaline phosphatase is an inflammatory mediator like C-reactive protein (CRP) (a novel risk marker for cardiovascular disease [6].
+Uncontrolled diabetes (chronic hyperglycemia) is associated with several long-term complications, related with micro-vascular diseases including Retinopathy, nephropathy, neuropathy and macro vascular diseases such as cardiovascular and cerebro vascular, increased susceptibility to infection and poor wound healing.
+It has been reported that many diabetics may also exhibit elevated serum alkaline phosphatase level.
+Alkaline phosphatase is an inflammatory mediator like Creactive protein (CRP) (a novel risk marker for cardiovascular disease) [6].
 Both ALP and CRP have consistently been shown to be directly and significantly associated with each other, with suggestions that they share common biological pathways [7].
 Over the past decade, serum ALP has sparked interest as an emerging marker for cardiovascular risk in the general population, but uncertainty exists because important questions pertaining to its association with CVD remain unresolved.
 High sensitivity C-reactive protein (hsCRP) is a C-reactive protein measured by a highly sensitive assay.
 CRP represents the classical acute-phase protein produced in the liver in response to inflammatory stimuli, and plasma levels of hsCRP provide a sensitive marker of increased inflammatory activity in the arterial wall [8, 9].
-Chronic, systemic subclinical inflammation has also been identified as a driving force for insulin resistance, metabolic syndrome, and type 2 DM.
-Some related metabolic disorders include abdominal adiposity, hypertension, High sensitivity C-reactive protein (hsCRP) is a C-reactive protein measured by a highly sensitive assay.
+Chronic, systemic subclinical inflammation has also been identified as a driving force for insulin resistance, metabolic syndrome and type 2 DM.
+High sensitivity C-reactive protein (hsCRP) is a C-reactive protein measured by a highly sensitive assay.
 CRP represents the classical acute-phase protein produced in the liver in response to inflammatory stimuli, and plasma levels of hsCRP provide a sensitive marker of increased inflammatory activity in the arterial wall [8, 9].
-Chronic, systemic subclinical inflammation has also been identified as a driving force for insulin resistance, metabolic syndrome, and type 2 DM.
-Some related metabolic disorders include abdominal adiposity, hypertension, endothelial dysfunction, and glucose intolerance, which often occur in a cluster.
-Insulin resistance correlates closely with the risk of cardiovascular diseases (CVD), explaining some of the excess morbidity and mortality in type 2 DM patients [10].
 Because the development of complications is linked to the accumulation of glycation adducts in tissue proteins.
 The core of the issue is glycemic control.

 Optimal monitoring of glycemic control involves plasma glucose measurements (fasting and postprandial blood sugar) and measurement of glycated hemoglobin (HbA1c).
-These measurements are complementary: the patient's glucose measurements provide a picture of short-term glycemic control, whereas HbA1c reflects average glycemic control over the previous 3 months [11].

-In a recently published literature-based Metaanalysis of studies assessing the associations of liver enzymes and CVD risk in participants recruited from approximately general populations, the results suggested a modest positive linear association between ALP activity and CVD risk [12].
 Since the inflammation appears to be a key component of many reactions associated with poor glycemic control and further pathogenesis of diabetes and its complications; we found it interesting to study serum ALP activity (marker of CVD) and hsCRP level (an inflammatory marker) in diabetic subjects.